Thanks for stopping in!

 - If you’re looking for a particular post, you can search by keyword.
 A few of my most-read older posts have been: Shawshank; A Case of Chemo and a Gallon of Regret; and Learning to Float.

-- My personal favorites include: On This Day, Crossing Over, Eighteen, Cloudwish, Sound The Alarm; and In Her Eyes.
+- A few personal favorites of mine include: On This Day, Crossing Over, Eighteen, Cloudwish, In Her Eyes, and Stairway to Heaven.

-- In December 2012, I published three pieces in the wake of the Sandy Hook school shootings: Newtown, Guns, and Molan Labe form that trifecta.
+- Speaking of Gun Violence, in December 2012, I published three pieces in the wake of the Sandy Hook school shootings: Newtown, Guns, and Molan Labe form that trifecta.
 Molan Labe was written by my friend, Tony Winkler, USMC.
 His piece serves as a counterpoint to my post entitled Guns.
 Together, the two posts are a discussion by two friends who agree on very little except our mutual respect and appreciation of the other.
-As Tony likes to say, he would not want his pastor to necessarily share his worldview; and I would add that I prefer our military not share mine.
+As Tony likes to say, he would not want his pastor to necessarily share his worldview; and I would add that it’s probably best that our military not share mine.

 Please feel free to share a post with someone using the buttons at the bottom of the post.

-Here is a photo taken when I was five years old with my mom, Carole Duquette Kuehn.
-Always my biggest fan, she recently sent me some of my writing from decades ago and has been encouraging me to write from the time I could hold a crayon.
-She gets the credit for never giving up the notion that someday I just might listen.
+My father, Gerald Robert Duquette, died in 2001.
+He was a good man; a good father.
+I miss him.
+Below is a photo taken when I was five years old with my mom, Carole Duquette Kuehn.
+She has been encouraging me to write from the time I could hold a crayon.
 I hope you enjoy my writing as much as she does.
 Thank you for your support.
 I Love you, Mom.